Kalb-Ramond field, black holes and black strings in (2 + 1)D

-In the next section we obtain a class of rotating black hole and black string solutions by applying a similar $GL(2)$ transformation since deep in the infrared the spacetime ${\cal A}_3$ is described by $AdS_3$.
+In the next section we obtain a new family of rotating black hole and black string solutions by applying to ${\cal A}_3$, since in the infrared the spacetime ${\cal A}_3$ is well described by $AdS_3$, the same $GL(2)$ transformation.
+We explain this in the next section.